oolufolabii/simple_shell/README.md

 ## Testing

-Your shell should work like this in interactive mode:
+The shell should work like this in interactive mode:

 ```
 $ ./hsh